r-lidar-lab/lidRviewer/README.md

 devtools::install_github("Jean-Romain/PointCloudViewer")
 ```

 But to be honnest I'm not expecting it to work.
 But who knows?
-In theory is could works if the SDL is properly installed.
+In theory it could work if the SDL is properly installed.

 ## Benchmark